KenACollins/MLB-game-stats/README.md

 * HTML5 - The sole HTML5 launch page was hand coded from scratch.
 * CSS3 - The CSS3 is all customized and residing in a stylesheet.
 There are no inline styles.
 No third party CSS libraries were used.
 The previous and next date buttons were coded from scratch.
 * JavaScript - ES6+ features were used but all the code is pure vanilla JavaScript, including the DOM building and manipulation.
-No React, Angular, Vue, or even jQuery were used.
+No React, Angular, Vue, or even jQuery was used.

 ### Third Party Tools